-The Company's historical growth in revenues, net income and Funds From Operations have been closely tied to the acquisition and redevelopment of shopping centers.
-Many factors, including the availability and cost of capital, overall debt to market capitalization ratio, interest rates and the availability of attractive acquisition targets, among others, will affect the Company's ability to acquire and redevelop additional properties in the future.
+The Company's historical growth in revenues, net income and funds from operations have been closely tied to the acquisition and redevelopment of shopping centers.
+Many factors, including the availability and cost of capital, overall debt to market capitalization ratio, interest rates and the availability of attractive acquisition targets, among others, will affect the Company's ability to acquire and redevelop additional properties.